timer 4 mins

 More widely, I try not to be too hard on myself.
 I try not to look for reasons cancer chose me.
 I don’t blame myself for my diet, or drinking alcohol… none of that is helpful.

-What I *have* found helpful is listening to motivational talks on Youtube when my head is going in the wrong direction, like this:
+What I *have* found helpful is listening to motivational talks on Youtube when my head is going in the wrong direction.

 And counselling is so important.
 I’m very lucky there is a Cancer Care Centre near where I live and I’ve been having counselling on and off since my diagnosis almost five years ago.